repoze/repoze.who/docs/configuration.rst

           sqlproperties

 The basicauth section configures a plugin that does identification and challenge for basic auth credentials.
-The form section configures a plugin that does identification and challenge (its implementation defers to the cookie plugin for identification "forget" and "remember" duties, thus the "identifier_impl_name" key; this is looked up at runtime).
+The redirector section configures a plugin that does challenges.
 The auth_tkt section configures a plugin that does identification for cookie auth credentials, as well as authenticating them.
 The htpasswd plugin obtains its user info from a file.
 The sqlusers plugin obtains its user info from a Postgres database.